JiaJiaJiang/node-cli-multitask-log/README.md

 taskLog.autoRefreshStart(1000);//set auto refresh interval to 1000ms
 //then stop it when you want
 taskLog.autoRefreshStop();
+//it will clear tasks by default, if you want to keep tasks,use taskLog.autoRefreshStop(false);

 //normally you shoud not log other things when logging task logs